Get world-class distance education from across the country without leaving home.

-Courses in the AG*IDEA consortium have a “common price” per credit hour, and the cost is above and beyond the average tuition cost for NC State students.
+Courses in the IDEA consortium have a “common price” per credit hour, which is above and beyond the average tuition cost for NC State students.

 NC State Students

-NC students wishing to enroll in an Ag*IDEA course must follow these steps:
+NC State students who want to enroll in an IDEA course must follow these steps:

-- Check the course matrix on the Ag*IDEA website to ensure the course is available.
+- Check the course matrix on the IDEA website to ensure the course is available.

-- Seek approval from the Ag*IDEA program coordinator at NC State.
+- Seek approval from the IDEA program coordinator at NC State.

 - Complete a student acknowledgment form.
-Email this form to Bria Sledge, Ag*IDEA Campus Coordinator at NC State University, at firstname.lastname@example.org and email@example.com.
+Email this form to Bria Sledge, IDEA Campus Coordinator at NC State University, at firstname.lastname@example.org and email@example.com.

-- Complete an NC State Ag*IDEA Course Registration Form for each course.
-The departmental Ag*IDEA coordinator must sign the form(s).
+- Complete an NC State IDEA Course Registration Form for each course.
+The departmental IDEA coordinator must sign the form(s).

 Non-Degree Students – Residents of North Carolina

-Non-degree students who are residents of North Carolina need to apply to NC State before enrolling in Ag*IDEA courses.
-Accepted students then can register for Ag*IDEA courses.
+Non-degree students who are residents of North Carolina need to apply to NC State before enrolling in IDEA courses.
+Accepted students can then register for IDEA courses.

 Non-Degree Students – Not Residents of North Carolina

-Non-degree students who are not residents of North Carolina are not eligible to enroll in Ag*IDEA courses at NC State.
-Most Ag*IDEA courses are graduate courses, and we suggest students interested in a subject area contact the department and apply for admission.
-Students then can enroll in Ag*IDEA courses as an NDS, Postbaccalaureate Studies (PBS) student.
+Non-degree students who are not residents of North Carolina are not eligible to enroll in IDEA courses at NC State.
+Most IDEA courses are graduate courses, and we suggest students interested in a subject area contact the department and apply for admission.
+Students then can enroll in IDEA courses as an NDS, Postbaccalaureate Studies (PBS) student.
 Visit The Graduate School website for more information about the graduate application process.

-Below is information on how to access your NC State account and online courses.
+Below is information on accessing your NC State account and online courses.

 NC State Students